USEFUL INFORMATION IN THE EMPLOYMENT PROCESS

 A case may be referred to mediation, depending on the stage of proceedings, by:

-- the disciplinary spokesperson, in the course of the explanatory proceedings – on his/her own initiative or upon the consent of the person subjected to the explanatory proceedings and the injured party;
+- the disciplinary commissioner, in the course of the explanatory proceedings – on their own initiative or upon the consent of the injured party and the person whose act is subjected to the explanatory proceedings;

 The results of the mediation shall be taken into account when imposing the disciplinary penalty.

-DISCIPLINARY PROCEEDINGS IN FIRST INSTANCE:
+DISCIPLINARY PROCEEDINGS IN THE FIRST INSTANCE:

 University Disciplinary Committee at the University of Warsaw: